getodk/briefcase/docs/how-to-release.md

 * [Post-release considerations](#post-release-considerations)

 We use [semantic versioning](https://semver.org/): vx.y.z
   - x represents the *major* version number.
-Different major versions can be incompatible between them
+Major versions are typically incompatible.
   - y represents the *minor* version number.
-Different minor versions of the same major versions are compatible between them and bring new features
+Minor versions are compatible and have new features.
   - z represents the *patch* version number.
-Patch versions are use to release bug fixes only.
+Patch versions are only used for bug fixes.

 ## Releasing a version

-0. It's highly recommended to clone the git repo in a separate directory to keep the development workspace apart from the release workspace.
+0. It's highly recommended you clone the git repo in a different directory to keep the development workspace separate from the release workspace.

 1. Go to the [GitHub repo releases page](https://github.com/opendatakit/briefcase/releases) and draft a new release